Sh1r0ko11/Chrome-cookie-decryption-V137-/README.md

 6 months from now?
 Maybe, depends on whether Google ships a flag 0x04 or rotates keys.
 Long term: This is a cat-and-mouse game the script is a snapshot of the current state of Chrome's app_bound encryption, not a permanent bypass.

+For chrome_exe.py you **NEED** EVERYTHING THATS inside the .zip, also the PsExec.exe, just dont move anything) for the normal chrome.py you DONT NEED ANYTHING expect the .py script itself

 # Simpel:

 the normal chrome.py works on SOME system (no windows 10/11 Home systems)